Hantavirus pulmonary syndrome

 Keeping rodents out of your home and workplace can help reduce your risk of hantavirus infection.
 Try these tips:

 - Block access.
 Mice can squeeze through holes as small as 1/4 inch (6 millimeters) wide.
-Seal holes with wire screening, metal flashing or cement.
+Seal holes with wire screening, steel wool, metal flashing or cement.

 - Close the food buffet.
 Wash dishes promptly, clean counters and floors, and store your food — including pet food — in rodent-proof containers.
 Use tightfitting lids on garbage cans.

 - Reduce nesting material.
-Clear brush, grass and junk away from the building's foundation.
+Clear brush, grass and junk away from a building's foundation.

 - Set traps.
 Spring-loaded traps should be set along baseboards.
 Exercise caution while using poison-bait traps, as the poison also can harm people and pets.